-Agency Term

-Course # Faculty

-No. of Students at Site: Population served by agency:

-SA = Strongly Agree A= Agree D = Disagree SD = Strongly Disagree

-Please check ( $$ ) the following: S A A D S D The clinical agency provides students with learning experiences necessary to meet course and program objectives The clinical agency provides opportunities for students' personal learning objectives when possible.
+Agency Term Course # Faculty No. of Students at Site: Population served by agency: Please rate the clinical agency using the following scale: SA = Strongly Agree A= Agree D = Disagree SD = Strongly Disagre e Please check ($\sqrt{\ }$) the following: SA A D S D The clinical agency provides students with learning experiences necessary to meet course and program objectives The clinical agency provides opportunities for students' personal learning objectives when possible.
 The clinical agency provides access to a clinical population with common and complex health care needs and/or services that facilitate achievement of course/program objectives.
 The clinical environment is supportive of and conducive to student learning.
 Equipment and space for instructional activities are adequate and accessible to implement the education experience.
-The clinical agency personnel supports a collaborative partnership with the University, Faculty, and Students to develop appropriate learning experiences.
+The clinical agency personnel supports a collaborative partnership with the ie University, Faculty, and Students to develop appropriate learning experiences.
 The clinical agency engages in a broad scope of contemporary nursing practices, models and professional approaches that promote, support and restore health and well being.